SMZR 25x150 / N52 - magnetic roller

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Significant importance in modern technologies – are utilized in computer drives, electric motors, medical devices or various technologically advanced devices.
+- Significant importance in modern technologies – are utilized in computer drives, electric motors, medical equipment or various technologically advanced devices.

 Disadvantages of neodymium magnets: